paholg/dimensioned-examples/src/no-units.md

 cell and none of them may be overlapping.
 One method would be to place them randomly and then move them around until they no longer overlap, but that is time consuming.

-Instead, we will place them on a face centered cubic (fcc) grid, which allows the highest packing denisty possible for spheres.
+Instead, we will place them on a face-centered cubic (fcc) grid, which allows the highest packing denisty possible for spheres.
 If we were running a real simulation, we would then want to move them a bunch before taking data, so that they start in a higher entropy state.